isabelstoddart/msdv-thesis/README.md

 Gina Walker and The New Historia for inspiring me to spread awareness around lost women in history and female historical recovery.

-Pam Stoddart and Tim Stoddart (Mom and Dad) for supporting me and believing in me with everything I do.
+Pam Stoddart and Tim Stoddart (Mom and Dad) and Frank Trantanella (Papa) for supporting me and believing in me with everything I do.

 ###### Submitted in partial fulfillment of the requirements for the degree of Master of Science in Data Visualization at Parsons School of Design // May 2021